MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 ### Testing

-After you have configured the authentication mechanism, you can perform the actual bot sample testing.
+After you've configured the authentication mechanism, you can perform the actual bot sample testing.

 > [!NOTE]
 > You may be asked to enter a *magic code*, because the way the bot sample is implemented.
 This magic code is part of the [RFC#7636](https://tools.ietf.org/html/rfc7636#page-5) and is there to add an extra security element.
-By removing the magic code, there is an increased security risk.
+By removing the magic code, there's an increased security risk.
 This can be mitigated using Direct Line with enhanced authentication enabled.
 For more information, see [Bot Framework enhanced authentication](bot-builder-security-enhanced.md).

 1. Run the bot sample locally on your machine.
 1. Start the Emulator.
-1. You will need to provide your bot's app ID and password when you connect to the bot.
+1. You'll need to provide your bot's app ID and password when you connect to the bot.
     - You get the app ID and the password from the Azure app registration.
 These are the same values you assigned to the bot app in the `appsettings.json` or `.env` file.
 In the Emulator, you assign these values in the configuration file or the first time you connect to the bot.
     - If you needed to XML-escape the password in your bot code, you also need to do so here.
 1. Type `help` to see a list of available commands for the bot, and test the authentication features.